 The months with the highest UV index are April through

-Note: The UV index of 12 during April translates into the following guidance:
+Note: The maximum UV index of 12 during April translates into these guidelines: